praguna/praguna.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hello, there!
+Hello, there !
-This is Praguna Manvi.
+&nbsp; This is Praguna Manvi. <br>
 Welcome to my page.

 I am working as a Senior SDE at a startup MAI Labs.
 I did my masters under Prof. Anoop Namboodiri and Prof. Kannan Srinathan in Computer Vision and Security.
 I specifically worked on security protocols and biometric template protection.
-I completed my B.Tech in Computer Science from BMSCE, Bangalore and M.S by Research from IIIT Hyderabad in 2023.
+I completed my B.Tech in Computer Science from BMSCE in 2020, Bangalore and M.S by Research from IIIT Hyderabad in 2023.

 I am keen on learning new things and working on problems where I can make an impact.
-For more details please find my [CV](https://praguna.github.io/CV/).
+For more details please find my [CV](https://praguna.github.io/cv/).

 News
 ======